-(k) The responsible party is subject to the enforcement actions and penalties detailed in Sec.
-25-53, if the responsible party fails to comply with the terms of this permit.

-(5) PERMIT CONDITIONS.
+- (j) Where site development or redevelopment involves changes in direction, increases in peak rate and/or total volume of runoff from a site, the Director of Public Works or his designee may require the responsible party to make appropriate legal arrangements with affected property owners concerning the prevention of endangerment to property or public safety. - (k) The responsible party is subject to the enforcement actions and penalties detailed in Sec.
+25-53, if the responsible party fails to comply with the terms of this permit. - (5) PERMIT CONDITIONS.
 Permits issued under this subsection may include conditions established by Director of Public Works or his designee in addition to the requirements needed to meet the performance standards in Sec.
-25-24 or a financial guarantee as provided for in Sec.
-25-28.

-(6) PERMIT DURATION.
+25-27 or a financial guarantee as provided for in Sec.
+25-31 - (6) PERMIT DURATION.
 Permits issued under this section shall be valid from the date of issuance through the date the Director of Public Works or his designee notifies the responsible party that all storm water management practices have passed the final inspection required under sub.
 (4)(d).

 Sec.
-25-26.
+25-29.
 Storm Water Management Plan.

-(1) PLAN REQUIREMENTS.
+- (1) PLAN REQUIREMENTS.
 The storm water management plan required under Sec.
-25-25(2) shall contain at a minimum the following information:

-- (a) Name, address, and telephone number for the following or their designees: landowner; developer; project engineer for practice design and certification; person(s) responsible for installation of storm water management practices; and person(s) responsible for maintenance of storm water management practices prior to the transfer, if any, of maintenance responsibility to another party. - (b) A proper legal description of the property proposed to be developed, referenced to the U.S. Public Land Survey system or to block and lot numbers within a recorded land subdivision plat. - (c) Pre-development site conditions, including: - 1.
+25-28(2) shall contain at a minimum the following information: - (a) Name, address, and telephone number for the following or their designees: landowner; developer; project engineer for practice design and certification; person(s) responsible for installation of storm water management practices; and person(s) responsible for maintenance of storm water management practices prior to the transfer, if any, of maintenance responsibility to another party. - (b) A proper legal description of the property proposed to be developed, referenced to the U.S. Public Land Survey system or to block and lot numbers within a recorded land subdivision plat. - (c) Pre-development site conditions, including: - 1.
 One or more site maps at a scale of not less than 1 inch equals 50 feet.
 The site maps shall show the following: site location and legal property description; predominant soil types and hydrologic soil groups; existing cover type and condition; topographic contours of the site at a scale not to exceed 2 feet; topography and drainage network including enough of the contiguous properties to show runoff patterns onto, through, and from the site; watercourses that may affect or be affected by runoff from the site; flow path and direction for all storm water conveyance sections; watershed boundaries used in hydrology determinations to show compliance with performance standards; lakes, streams, wetlands, channels, ditches, and other watercourses on and immediately adjacent to the site; limits of the 100 year floodplain; location of wells and wellhead protection areas covering the project area and delineated pursuant to s.
 NR 811.16, Wis.
 Adm.
 Code.